ari1337an/tensorify/src/PROJECT_STRUCTURE.md

       - `OnboardingFramework.tsx` - Component for selecting ML/DL/AI framework.
       - `OnboardingOrg.tsx` - Component for organization name and slug setup, passes organization data to parent component including organization URL generated from the slug in format `{slug}.app.tensorify.io`.
       - `OnboardingSetup.tsx` - Multi-step process component with proper error handling and retry capability.
 Processes and submits onboarding data to the API, then calls the account setup function with the organization URL to configure the user's workspace with default organizational structure before redirecting.
 Includes detailed status updates and allows retrying failed submissions without resetting or reloading.
+  - `accept-invitation/` - New route for handling user acceptance of organization invitations.
+    - `layout.tsx` - Layout for the accept invitation page, providing a consistent onboarding-style appearance.
+    - `page.tsx` - Page component that fetches pending invitation details for the logged-in user.
+Allows users to accept or decline the invitation, triggering server actions to update their account, roles, and redirect them accordingly.

 ### UI Components